cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 6. accounting the voting rule, pick up the highest weight among the roots even only one vote, then use own safetyroot update the CBC safety root: mySafetyContractResultStateRoot[`ChainID`] = voted SAFETY), 统计方法是所有的root的计权重，选最高。 goto (9)

-7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=`ChainID`contractJSON));
+7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=contractJSON));

 8. if ok, then verify {
-if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions until the MutableRange. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A;
+if received ContractResultStateRoot/contractJSON shows a more difficult chain than SafetyContractResultStateRoot/contractJSON/`difficulty`, then verify this chain's transactions until the MutableRange. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A;
 goto (9)
 }
   else {